hawkeyexp/auto_offset_z/README.md

 speed: 100                      # X/Y travel speed between the two points
 z_hop: 10                       # Lift nozzle to this value after probing and for move
 z_hop_speed: 20                 # Hop speed of probe
-ignore_alignment: False         # Optional - this allows ignoring the presence of z-tilt or quad gantry leveling config section
+ignore_alignment: False         # Optional - by default False - this allows ignoring the presence of z-tilt or quad gantry leveling config section
+ignore_internaloffset: False    # Optional - by default False - this allows ignoring the fixed internal offset of 0.5mm if no microswitch is used while using other methods
 offset_min: -1                  # Optional - by default -1 is used - used as failsave to raise an error if offset is lower than this value
 offset_max: 1                   # Optional - by default 1 is used - used as failsave to raise an error if offset is higher than this value
 endstop_min: 0                  # Optional - by default disabled (0) - used as failsave to raise an error if endstop is lower than this value